marceloquesada/gzros_simulation/readme.md

 ## Use

-This repo contains models, scripts and every file i created when emulating and contrling simple dynamic systems in gazebo + ROS.
+This repo contains models, scripts and every file i created when emulating and controlling simple dynamic systems in gazebo + ROS.

 If you are studying this area, feel free to use any assets provided here in your learning experience :)